Benchmarking Numerical Algorithms for Harmonic Maps into the Sphere: Discretizations

 for all $\bvarphi_h \in T_h^\textup{nc}(\bu_h)$.
 This corresponds to the continuous problem~\eqref{eq:geometric-euler-lagrange}.

 The nonconforming discretization of harmonic maps allows for different convergence theories.
-All results in the literature concern the first-order case $p=1$ only.
-Most generally, one can establish the $\Gamma$-convergence of the discrete energy functionals~
+All results in the literature concern the first-order case $p=1$ only, but the convergence theories from~\cite{Bartels16} apply verbatim to higher-order discretizations.
+Most generally, one can establish the $\Gamma$-convergence of the discretizations of the Dirichlet energy~$E$ from~\eqref{eq:dirichlet-energy} defined by